Acontplus-S-A-S/acontplus-dotnet-libs/README.md

 - Each library includes a detailed README and XML API docs.
 - Centralized documentation and guides: [Documentation Home](docs/wiki/Home.md)
-- For Ecuadorian electronic invoicing, see `Acontplus.FactElect` and its [README](src/Acontplus.FactElect/README.md).
+- For Ecuadorian electronic invoicing, see `Acontplus.Billing` and its [README](src/Acontplus.Billing/README.md).

 ---